 - The fact that it doesn’t support most of the plugins is added to its good books, at least if we keep our focus on privacy.

 This browser seems to have taken a rather ‘brave’ approach; whether or not it pays off, only time will tell.
-For the unaware, the browser has replaced all the ads with its own.
+The browser has replaced all the ads with its own for the unaware.

 And if the users are willing to view these ads, they will be rewarded with the browser’s cryptocurrency, Basic Attention Token.
 You could also send these BAT as a gratitude token to your preferred publishers and sites.